Updated: Aug 15

-It’s easy to grab more Sushi Rice than you need.
-Use less than what you think a Hosomaki would need.
-The same goes for the filling.
-Less is better.
+It's tempting to use more sushi rice than necessary.
+Use less than you think a hosomaki would require.
+The same principle applies to the filling—less is better.

-Compared to an Inside (Rice) Out Roll, you can squeeze harder when making a Hosomaki.
-Also, the shape can be either a tunnel shape or a square.
+Compared to an inside-out roll, you can apply more pressure when making hosomaki.
+The shape can be either a tunnel or a square.

 Spreading Rice for Hosomaki